 As career trajectories go, that's a pretty standard-looking one right there.
 As a side-note, the two years I spent freelance were the most stressful two years of my life and I didn't enjoy them at all.
 At the time, I wasn't anywhere near as financially stable or independently driven as someone needs to be to succeed as a freelancer.
 But, I made some brilliant contacts and learned a hellova lot, so even those two years felt worthwhile once I'd moved a safe distance from them.
 Bad experience is still experience, after all.

 When I was working in more junior roles, I remember being desperate for that next promotion.
 But, looking back, I strongly believe that I have benefitted from the time it's taken me to get to where I am, because in that time I've learnt not just how to do my job but how to do my job really, really well.
 When I became Editorial Director for Illustrated Books at Scholastic, the learning curve wasn't as steep as it may have been otherwise.
 If you're anything like me, your job satisfaction will be partly tied to how well you feel you're doing.
 Well, you will do your job better if you allow yourself the time to learn the many facets of it without putting pressure on yourself to do the next thing right now.

-So far, my editorial career has spanned almost 15 years and I'm able to say that I still absolutely love it.
+So far, my editorial career has spanned over 15 years and I'm able to say that I still absolutely love it.
 I guess that's part of what drives me, because it's not all sunshine and rainbows.
 Publishing careers are stressful, and draining, and tiring, and thankless at times.
 But they're also enormousy satisfying, incredibly rewarding, endlessly creative and pretty exciting.
 And if you don't love it you won't stick with it.